pwrignall/tools-and-resources/README.md

 - [Visualization Universe](http://visualizationuniverse.com/charts/) - Track the interest in top visualization types, tools, and books
 - [Xenographics](https://xeno.graphics/) - Weird but (sometimes) useful charts

+## Design

+### Content / Inspiration

+- [Graphis](https://www.graphis.com/) - Graphis is committed to presenting and promoting the work of exceptional talent in Design, Advertising, Photography and Art/Illustration

+## Geo

+- [Felt](https://felt.com/) - Felt is the world's first collaborative mapping tool built for anyone to make a beautiful map in minutes
+- [Cartography Playground](https://cartography-playground.gitlab.io/) - A simple and interactive website for explaining cartographic algorithms, problems and other matters
+- [Geocomputation with R](https://geocompr.robinlovelace.net/index.html) - A book on geographic data analysis, visualization and modeling
+- [Leaflet](https://leafletjs.com/) - A JavaScript library for interactive maps
+- [Mapbox](https://www.mapbox.com/) - Maps, geocoding, and navigation APIs & SDKs
+- [OSM Queries](https://osm-queries.ldodds.com/) - A collection of queries to help you use the OpenStreetMap Overpass API

 ## Web development

 - [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) - A mostly reasonable approach to JavaScript